hdlx/AltAppSwitcher/README.md

 ## Known issues
 - Missing process to launch the MacAppSwitcher on startup.
 We can't be trivial add a shortcut the startup folder because of admin privilege requirement.
 - Some window seems to interfere with keyboard inputs messages, thus disabling MacAppSwitcher when in focus.

+## Development
+This is a C project relying only on Windows C API.
+I'm using GCC (mingw) and vscode.